 EFRAG welcomes the IASB's efforts to define unusual income and expenses and to require entities to disclose such items in the notes, as such disclosure provides useful information to users of financial statements.
 However, EFRAG highlights that the definition of unusual items seems to be rather narrow, as it only focuses on whether expenses/income will occur in the future.
-Instead, EFRAG suggests the IASB considers not only items that 'will not arise for several future annual reporting periods' (as expressed in the ED) but also items that presently occur in the business, but only for a limited period of time (e.g. those identified in paragraph B15 of the ED such as restructuring costs).
+Instead, EFRAG suggests that the IASB considers not only items that 'will not arise for several future annual reporting periods' (as expressed in the ED) but also items that presently occur in the business, but only for a limited period of time (e.g. those identified in paragraph B15 of the ED such as restructuring costs).

 EFRAG also calls for the IASB to provide more implementation guidance for preparers.
-In particular, more guidance on the terms 'several future annual reporting periods' and 'predictive value', which may involve significant judgement, and more guidance how to report unusual amounts.
-Interactions with IFRS 8 and with the MPM proposal should be further considered as well.
+In particular, more guidance on the use of the terms 'several future annual reporting periods' and 'predictive value', which may involve significant judgement, and more guidance on how to report unusual amounts.
+Interactions with IFRS 8 Operating Segments and with the proposals on management performance measures should be further considered as well.